 We think Fingertip Grip is the best mouse grip.
 The M1K is the first gaming mouse that was designed purely for Fingertip Grip.
 The M1K is not compatible with Claw Grip and Palm Grip.
 For optimal performance you have to design a thing to be just one thing.
 Just imagine an off-road vehicle that is also designed to be a racing car.
 A gaming mouse that works with Palm Grip and Fingertip Grip is not optimal for either of those grips.

 So how does a dedicated Fingertip Grip design look like?
 Short and not very tall.
 Take a look at the M1K dimensions:

 A tall mouse would result in your wrist being bend up constantly, increasing the strain on your wrist.
 Just try it out: bend your wrist up and hold it like that for a minute.

 A long mouse would restrict your movements.
 When you pull a long gaming mouse towards you, the back of the mouse collides with the inside of your palm.
 Put differently: long mice restrict your vertical range of motion.

 So how does it feel when you use Fingertip Grip with the M1K?
 Swithwother on r/MouseReview describes it like this:

 «For any fingertip grip user it is a dream come true.
 It feels like u have nothing in hand.
 It’s going to sound cringy but it feels like u are moving the crosshair itself with only ur hand.»

 The M1K is sold out

-We sold the last M1K batch in February of 2021.
+We sold the last M1K batch in February of 2021 and we will never restock it.
 Our new mouse is the M2K: